nikolajovanovic988/Projects/README.md

 Dear visitor,

-Welcoe to my Github repositorie.
+Welcome to my Github repositorie.

 Projects I have are listed below.
 Base description is provided for each of them.